Wednesday, November 30, 2016

 Benefit: when this element is configured, the staff's creator must choose one ability score and one school of magic.
 Whenever a spell is cast from the selected school and causes damage to one or more targets, each target must make a successful Fortitude save (DC 10 + spell level) or suffer 1d4 points of temporary damage to that ability.

-Drawback: Whenever a target suffers ability damage from this element, the cast also suffers one point of temporary ability damage to the same ability unless he makes a successful Fortitude save (DC 10 + spell level).
+Drawback: Whenever a target suffers ability damage from this element, the caster also suffers one point of temporary ability damage to the same ability unless he makes a successful Fortitude save (DC 10 + spell level).
 The caster suffers a -1 penalty to this save for every additional creature beyond the first that suffers damage from this ability.

 Special: This element may be chosen multiple times.
 Each time, a different ability score and school of magic must be chosen for the benefit.